12 parisian designers to follow in 2016

 The Belgian designer Glenn Martens has made it to the top of the French fashion world in an incredibly short time.
-His fashion universe is created from equal part 90s grunge and romantic goth, clashing with a traditional vision of Paris - often too canonised and nostalgic.
+His fashion universe is created from equal part 90s grunge and romantic goth, clashing with a traditional vision of Paris -- often too canonized and nostalgic.
 His collections are unisex and his identity is bold and deep-rooted.
-Glenn Martens has a sincere and strong approach to clothing, which is exactly what Paris fashion needs.
+Martens has a sincere and strong approach to clothing, which is exactly what Paris fashion needs.

-Last September, the incredibly talented Johanna Senyk presented her first collection in a warehouse that had partially burned down a few years ago, in its 90s prime the place was well known for its amazing parties, the show itself was as an homage to youth and real girls.
+Last September, the incredibly talented Johanna Senyk presented her first collection in a warehouse that had partially burned down a few years ago.
+In its 90s prime, the place was well known for its amazing parties, and the show itself was as an homage to youth and real girls.
 The girls who walked the show were strong, sexy and confident: "A girl can be sexy without having a breast on the table.
 And she can also be elegant while smoking cigarettes sitting on the floor," Johanna told us right after her show.
 Wanda Nylon is clothing for the new Parisian girl.
 Voilà.

 "My brand isn't about Paris and Tokyo.
 It's about suburban France and Hokkaido.
 That's where I'm from."
-This is how Noémie Aiko Sebayashi, a young Franco-Japanese designer presented herself in an interview for i-D. Deconstructed logos, a dismantled vision of street wear and a crazy sense of detail, Nattofranco follows the path that the revolutionary brand, Vetements started tracing in the French capital city.
+This is how Noémie Aiko Sebayashi -- a young Franco-Japanese designer -- presented herself in an interview for i-D. Employing deconstructed logos, a dismantled vision of street wear and a crazy sense of detail, Nattofranco follows the path that revolutionary brand Vetements started tracing in the French capital city.

-Finnish designer Tuomas Merikoski, who came up at Givenchy and Louis Vuitton launched his own brand a year ago and based it in Paris.
+Finnish designer Tuomas Merikoski -- who came up at Givenchy and Louis Vuitton -- launched his own brand a year ago and based it in Paris.
 Aalto is the fashion reflection of a European youth, inspired by a collectively shared mythology and modern history.
-Free parties, dismantlement and ultra cool pieces, Aalto is capturing the aesthetic of the right here, right now.
+Between its free parties and dismantlement, ultra cool pieces, Aalto is capturing the aesthetic of the right here, right now.

 What would French fashion be without female suiting?
-In 2013, the designer, who was more used to making mock ups for big fashion houses, launched his first capsule collection.
+In 2013, the designer -- who was more used to making mock ups for big fashion houses -- launched his first capsule collection.
 Since then, the two tailors Daniel Pallas and Veronique Bousquet have taken the brand out of the shadow of the big French houses.
-For that, they hired the incredibly gifted Allegria Torrassa and Nikhi Pauls who worked on developing the brand.
+For that, they hired the incredibly gifted Allegria Torrassa and Nikhi Pauls to work on developing the brand.

-You don't know their name yet (don't worry, no one else does).
+If you don't know their name yet, don't worry -- you will.
 This collective was created in 2014 by a group of young and anonymous designers.
-Based between Lille and Paris and reinventing French street wear as something full of African motifs and technical details.
+Based between Lille and Paris, Drône are reinventing French street wear as something full of African motifs and technical details.
 Their work mirrors an aspiring new generation, both extremely conscious and aware.
 Their reflective jackets glow like meteorites and have seduced a few adepts within the French rap scene.